mflaxman/human-rng-electrum/README.md

 **Note: it is strongly recommended to perform all these steps (including below) offline on an airgapped machine, preferably using [Tails](https://tails.boum.org/).**

 #### Example
-Using the folloiwng:
+Using the following `first_words`:
 `first_words = "define rifle cliff summer priority ability chimney cotton tennis crash husband try trophy ring cook portion drift stool thank ceiling notice lesson foam"`

-Creates the following output:
+Which generates the following output:
 ```
 PRIVATE SECRET TO WRITE DOWN: